alminisl/ScoutChallange/README.md

 ### Tests, improve, expand

-Like mentioned above, add more tests and make it possible to load multiple URLs
+Like mentioned above, add more tests and make it possible to load multiple URLs.

 ### UI / UX